eagle-io/docs/source/topics/workspaces_tree/index.rst

 Move
 ----
 |icon-move| Move a Node (including all Nodes it contains) within a Workspace or between Workspaces.
+You can also move Workspaces between accounts that you have permission to access.

 Select *Move* from the Context Menu to open the *Move dialog* and select a destination node for the move operation.